Renater/SIPMediaGW/README.md

 	google-chrome "https://rendez-vous.renater.fr/testmediagw"

- SIPMediaGW.sh is a helper script to automate gateway launching, is able to launch as many gateways (running in the same time) as there are account lines in the [account file](#accounts).
+ SIPMediaGW.sh is a helper script to automate gateway launching, is able to launch as many gateways (running in the same time) as possible, in accordance with *cpuCorePerGw* parameter value fixed in [sipmedia.cfg](https://github.com/Renater/SIPMediaGW/blob/main/sipmediagw.cfg).

  Launch a gateway: